 - standard - larger than other types;

-- rabbit - the most miniature of the dachshund.
+- rabbit - the smallest of the dachshunds.

-Not all species were formed by natural ways, in most cases people carried out selection work.
-Their hunting abilities, features of appearance and general character traits depend on what was laid down during the activity of the cynologists.
+Not all pedigree species were formed by natural means, in most cases, people carried out selection work.
+Their hunting abilities, features of appearance and common character traits depend on what was laid during the work of dog trainers.

-This is a fairly large group of rocks, the first of which were "normal" dogs, intended for hunting animals that live in burrows, as well as for the extermination of rodents.
-Some of the terriers were kept in warehouses, ships, warehouses, protecting them from rats and other small pests.
+This is a fairly large group of breeds, the first of which were “burrowed” dogs intended for hunting animals living in burrows, as well as for the extermination of rodents.
+Some of the terriers were kept in warehouses, vessels, warehouses, protecting them from rats and other small pests.

-Today, a group of breeds has grown, in addition to hunting, there are decorative and service terriers, and some of them are very popular:
+Today, a group of breeds has grown, in addition to hunting, decorative and service terriers have appeared, and some of them are very popular:

 - Airedale.
-These curly, charming dogs appeared in the 19th century on the territory of England.
-The creators of the breed pursued the goal of getting the right dog, successful in hunting for water animals.
-Researchers are still arguing about the ancestors of the Airedale terriers, but most of them believe that the beagle otterhunds, black-taned terriers and otterhounds participated in the selection.
-Representatives of the breed are compact, muscular, suitable for keeping in apartment conditions, since they practically do not shed.
+These curly, charming dogs appeared in the 19th century in England.
+The creators of the breed were aiming to get the right dog, successful in the hunt for water animals.
+Researchers still argue about the ancestors of the Airedale Terriers, but most of them believe that the hounds from the Terthounds, the Black and Tan Terriers and the Otterhounds participated in the selection.
+Representatives of the breed are compact, muscular, suitable for maintenance in apartment conditions, since they practically do not fade.

 - Irish Terrier.
 Among other terriers, he is considered a typical representative.
-Like the previous breed, "Irish” were withdrawn in the 19th century and almost immediately spread.
-Later, having got to Russia, they immediately became interested in local cynologists and actively engaged in their breeding here.
-Being originally a rat-catcher, the dogs of this breed successfully changed their line of business, becoming excellent guards and companions.
+Like the previous breed, the “Irish” were bred in the 19th century and almost immediately became widespread.
+Later, once in Russia, they immediately became interested in local dog handlers and were actively engaged in their breeding here.
+Being originally a rat-catcher, the dogs of this breed successfully changed their occupation, becoming excellent guards and companions.

-- Yagd terrier.
-This German hunting terrier is a vivid representative among hunters.
-He helps the hunter to get a normal beast: a badger, a raccoon, foxes.
-The highest effectiveness is given by a pair of yagter terriers or a terrier paired with a dachshund.
-In addition, they well show themselves in the hunt for wild boars - the dog is not able to overcome so many large animals, but he can keep them.
+- Jagdterrier.
+This German hunting terrier is a prominent representative among hunters.
+He helps the hunter to get a burrowing animal: badger, raccoon, fox.
+The highest performance is given by a pair of jagdterriers or terriers paired with a dachshund.
+In addition, they show themselves well in the hunt for wild boars - the dog is not able to overcome so many large animals, but he is able to keep them.

-Hounds - a special group of hunting dogs, designed to detect game and race it along the trail with barking bark.
-Given such a description, a lean dog with long paws stands up in front of his eyes, speaking all of its activity and lightning reaction.
-However, not all representatives of the group look that way, quite often the dogs are so original that you will not think that this is a hound:
+The hounds are a special group of hunting dogs designed to detect game and chase it along the trail with a bark of water.
+Given this description, before the eyes gets a lean dog with long legs, all kind of talking about their activity and lightning reaction.
+However, not all representatives of the group look like this, often the dogs are so original that you will not think that this is a hound:

-- Basset Hound.
-Here is a bright representative of canine, whose appearance in no way reflects the essence.
-A large dog with short legs, a heavy body and a phlegmatic look.
-Basset Hound, having smelled the game, literally transforms, his laziness disappears, and the dog becomes very mobile and venturesome.
+- Basset hound.
+Here is a vivid representative of the canine, whose appearance in no way reflects the essence.
+A large dog with short legs, a heavy body and a stolid look.
+Basset hound, having sensed the game, literally transforms, its feigned laziness disappears, and the dog becomes very mobile and exciting.

 - Venus.
-It is a breed of small Anglo-French hounds that need compulsory hunt trips.
-Dogs are characterized by endurance, high performance, quick response.
-They are taken to hunt for both small and large animals, and they show high results practically on terrain with different conditions.
+This is a breed of small Anglo-French hounds that need mandatory hunting trips.
+Dogs are distinguished by endurance, high performance, quick response.
+They are taken to hunt both small and large animals, and, moreover, they show high results practically on the terrain with different conditions.

-- Sabouso.
-This hound hails from Spain is a universal hunter, since she is able to work not only on the hare, but also successfully drives other animals: foxes, wild boars, wolves.
-Such a pet is able to work in a pack, but still more often it is a pair of hunters.
-About sabueso say that the dog is indefatigable, and, indeed, the dog can chase the prey for hours, and after a short break, continue to drive it.
+- Sabueso.
+This hound, originally from Spain, is a universal hunter, as it is able to work not only on the hare, but also successfully drives other animals: foxes, boars, wolves.
+Such a pet is able to work in a pack, but more often it makes a pair to a hunter.
+They say that the dog is tireless, and, indeed, the dog can stalk the prey for hours, and, after taking a short break, continue to drive it.

-- Beagle.
-In the United States and Britain, these small, cheerful and passionate hounds have long been appreciated, but in our country interest in them also appears.
-Beagle is a hound who works perfectly for rabbits, rabbits, foxes, and thanks to the excellent scent of such a pet, it is quite easy to detect prey.
+- The beagle In the USA and Great Britain, these small, cheerful and gambling hounds have long been appreciated, but in our country interest in them appears.
+The beagle is a hound, which works perfectly on crawl, hare, fox, and thanks to its excellent scent, such a pet quite easily discovers its prey.

 Retrievers - hunters who love the water element

 Representatives of this breed were originally used to hunt waterfowl birds - ducks, geese, coots, but on land they could give a head start.
-Here they are good at working with pheasants, quails, woodcocks, as well as wood grouses and black grouses.
-Their working qualities are not enough that a dog can catch a hare, however, he can catch him up on a hunter.
+Here they are good at working with pheasants, quails, woodcocks, and also wood-grouse and black grouse.
+Their working qualities are insufficient for the dog to catch the hare, however, he can catch up with the hunter.

-If the pupil is trained, then he can do the work of the cops, and, in addition, they create an excellent tandem.
-Among retriever-hunters allocate:
+If the pet is trained, he can do the work of the cops, and, in addition, they create a wonderful tandem.
+Among the hunter retrievers are:

 - Labrador retriever.
-A highly intelligent hunter who can not only find the beast, but is able to expect the hunter, then effectively raise the game.
-And after the shot, it is ideal to feed it, without damage from the teeth.
-Labrador possesses good manners, does not bark the beast or another's person.
-Difficulties can arise with shots, some dogs of this breed are afraid of them.
+Highly intelligent hunter who can not only find the beast, but also is able to wait for the hunter, then effectively raise the game.
+And after the shot is perfect to file it, without damage from the teeth.
+Labrador has good manners, does not bark at a beast or a stranger.
+Difficulties may arise with shots, some dogs of this breed are afraid of them.

 - Golden retriever.
-One of the most popular breeds, whose representatives are rarely used today in hunting.
-Most often they are used as companions, guides, rescue dogs, and their charming appearance makes them frequent exhibitors.
+One of the most popular breeds, representatives of which are quite rarely used in hunting today.
+Most often they are used as companions, guide dogs, rescue dogs, and their charming appearance makes them frequent exhibitors.

-There are a few more breeds that belong to this species, but they are much inferior in popularity to Labradors and Golden.
+There are several other breeds belonging to this species, but they are much less popular than Labradors and Goldens.

-Hunting dogs are a special caste, animals possessing unique skills that they got from their ancestors.
-In some, they are more pronounced, while others could easily retrain, but this must be taken into account when acquiring a puppy of a similar breed.
+Hunting dogs are a special caste, animals with unique skills that they still have from their ancestors.
+For some, they are more pronounced, while others were able to retrain without difficulty, but this must be taken into account when acquiring a puppy of a similar breed.